ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 **Notes**
   Throws an exception if any index does not have a value to be replaced.
 If any individual event fails to be replaced, the entire operation is rolled back and no replaces are performed.
-The index that caused the issue and the streamId are included in the error response.
+The index  (of the *items* IEnumerable) that caused the issue and the streamId are included in the error response.